adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	  color: ...;
 	}

-## Where do I put Media Queries?
+## Where do I put media queries?

-Generally speaking, the screen should adapt to the content, not the other way around.
-This means that a module's breakpoints are determined by the module itself, and *not* by a predetermined set of breakpoints such as "small", "medium" and "large".
-Doing it this way would constrain the design and quite possibly degrade the User Experience unnecessarily.
+The screen should adapt to the content, not the other way around.

+This means a module's breakpoints shouldn't be predetermined by *small*, *medium* and *large*.
+Doing this constrains the design and degrades the user experience.

-Therefore, all styles&mdash;even those that are wrapped in Media Queries&mdash;should be located next to regular styles:
+Therefore, all styles&mdash;even those that are wrapped in media queries&mdash;should be located next to regular styles:

 	.basket {}